Are genetic testing and IVF interlinked? [Complete guide]

 Before opting for IVF, you must have done tons of research into each aspect of the procedure.
 You might have come across preimplantation genetic testing.
 The test takes place before the embryo is implanted to find and select the most viable and healthy embryo.

 The biopsy process extracts 3-8 cells from each embryo to send for testing.
-Problems regarding suspected gene problem (PGD) and an abnormal number of chromosomes (PGS) can be identified with these tests.
-The chances of selecting a healthy embryo for implantation increases after analysing the test reports.
+Problems regarding suspected gene problems (PGD) and an abnormal number of chromosomes (PGS) can be identified with these tests.
+The chances of selecting a healthy embryo for implantation increase after analysing the test reports.

 Preimplantation Genetic Diagnosis is an advantage to those couples who have some family history of severe or deadly diseases.
 Getting a PGD test done reduces the risk of passing forward those defective genes onto the next generation.
 Single gene disorders like sickle cell anaemia and cystic fibrosis have specific markers that are identified in the test reports.